IMPACTASSETS 50™

 Mission-oriented leader with 10+ years of experience spanning both public and private sectors with a passion for driving social change.
 Deep knowledge and experience in Finance, including Sustainable and Impact Investing, Operations and Development.
 Specialized skills include: risk management, systems building, due diligence, portfolio management, grant writing and non-profit fundraising.

-Shahriar Shahida – UNICEF USA Impact Fund for Children Board of Directors, Chairman of the Boa More Info
+Glen Baptist – UNICEF USA Impact Fund for Children Board of Directors, Chairman More Info

 Percentage of Investment Professionals who identify as women: